PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Technician/README.md

 <img src="https://github.com/user-attachments/assets/cb90fba9-a1ed-43d7-a3f9-593c166de713" alt="technician_good" width="300" height="300">

-> Each night, choose 2 players: you learn 1 if their evil characters.
-This info is arbitrary is both are good.
+> Each night, you learn a player with exactly 1 evil neighbour.

 *On the job sir!!*

-### The Technician can see how players interact with the system.
+### The Technician can pinpoint a problematic area.

 ### How to run

+Each night, wake the Technician.
+Point to a player with one evil neighbour.
+Put the Technician to sleep.

 ### Examples
+- The Gargoyle neighbours the Wurm and the Metallurgist.
+On the 2nd night the Technician learns the Gargoyle.